qwertie/home/misc/Atlas-Shrugged-summary.md

 > "You'd be surprised how good they are at it."

 > [...]
 As they drove on along the edge of the lake, she asked, "You've mapped this route deliberately, haven't you?
-You're showing me all the men whom"— she stopped, feeling inexplicably reluctant to say it, and said, instead— "whom I have lost?"
+You're showing me all the men whom" — she stopped, feeling inexplicably reluctant to say it, and said, instead — "whom I have lost?"

 > "I'm showing you all the men whom I have taken away from you," he answered firmly.

 They see a "Wyatt Oil" sign beside a series of pipes and valves along a rock face, leading to a tank.
 Ellis Wyatt says he produces 200 barrels of oil a day.

-> "one gallon of it is worth more than a trainful back there in hell— because this is mine, all of it, every single drop of it, to be spent on nothing but myself." [...]
+> "one gallon of it is worth more than a trainful back there in hell — because this is mine, all of it, every single drop of it, to be spent on nothing but myself." [...]
 I'm richer now than I was in the world.
 What's wealth but the means of expanding one's life?
 There's two ways one can do it: either by producing more or by producing it faster.
 And that's what I'm doing: I'm manufacturing time. [...]
 It used to take me five hours to fill that tank.
 It now takes three.
 The two I saved are mine [...].

 They visit Andred Stockton at Stockton Foundry, where Ken Dannager also works.
 Dagny realizes it was Galt who had been in Dannager's office on his last day.
 They pass a cafeteria where she notices an actress that disappeared long ago, Mulligan Bank, Mulligan Mint where the town's gold and silver coins are made, and then by numerous homes including those of the disappeared industrialists.
 A small, old-looking log cabin lies at the end of the path, marked with the d'Anconia coat-of-arms.